AnTu2702/openshift-origin-multi-node-cluster/README.md

-# OpenShift Origin Multi-Node Cluster in AWS cloud with 3-AZ-replicated GlusterFS
+# OpenShift Origin Multi-Node Cluster in AWS with 3-AZ-replicated GlusterFS
 ### Current Restriction: Hardcoded AWS region: "eu-central-1" (Frankfurt)

 ## Modifications on that branch